mixn/carbon-now-cli/readme.md

 ### Input Sources

-You’ll sometimes find yourself in a situation where you’d like to create an image based on a piece of code, but don’t want to create a file for it first.

-In addition to files, `carbon-now-cli` therefore also accepts input coming from `stdin` or the clipboard.
+In addition to files, input from `stdin` or the clipboard is also supported.

 #### `stdin`